luisgls/SOPRANO/README.md

 # SOPRANO: Selection On PRotein ANnotated regiOns
 SOPRANO was developed to analyse selection in specific regions of the genome.
-It uses a VEP annotated file to estimate ON target dN/dS values and OFF target dN/dS values.
+It uses a VEP annotated file to estimate ON-target dN/dS values and OFF-target dN/dS values.
+Two input files are mandatory:

+a) The set of mutations (missense/truncating) and their respective functional annotation using ensemblVEP.
+Mutations can be filtered a priori for specific purposes (i,e,   mutations leading to a neoantigen, mutations in non-expressed regions)
+b) The set of transcript coordinates where selection will be estimated.
+ON-dN/dS is the value calculated inside the coordinates provided using a 192-trinucleotide correction signature obtained "on-the-fly" from the input mutation file.
+Alternatively, the user can provide a pre-calculated trinucleotide mutation frequency file.
+Importantly, ON dN/dS and OFF dN/dS (the portion outside the coordinates provided) will be calculated only in transcripts defined in this file.

 ## Installation